-{\it Levitated opto-mechanical oscillator.} A silica nanoparticle with radius $R\approx$50~nm will be trapped by the optical gradient force in the focal spot of a 1550~nm laser beam.
-Recent experiments have shown the ability to control the translational motion of trapped particles, for instance by parametric feedback cooling~\cite{jain2016direct, vovrosh2017parametric}, state preparation~\cite{frimmer2016cooling, setter2018real}, squeezing~\cite{rashid2016experimental} and an unprecedented potential for ultra-precise force sensing~\cite{geraci2010short, ranjit2016zeptonewton, hempston2017force, winstone2017direct, hebestreit2018sensing, timberlake2019static}.
-Beside the translational motion, different rotational motions have been experimentally demonstrated in levitated opto-mechanical systems, such as libration~\cite{hoang2016torsional, kuhn2017full}, free rotation~\cite{arita2013laser, kuhn2015cavity, rahman2017laser} and precession~\cite{rashid2018precession} of non-spherical nanoparticles.
-The free rotation can be stabilized to utmost precision, $Q_{\text R}=10^{11}$~\cite{kuhn2017optically}, and can reach very large frequencies in the GHz range~\cite{reimann2018ghz, ahn2018optically}, only limited by the centrifugal damage threshold of the rotating particle.
-Here, we propose to use such high rotational frequency at the maximum experimentally demonstrated value $\omega$=5~GHz in order to observe the stimulated emission by the non-inertial motion~\cite{ahn2018optically}.
+{\it Levitated optomechanical oscillator:} A silica nanoparticle with radius $R\approx$50~nm will be trapped by the optical gradient force in the focal spot of a 1550~nm laser beam which also transfers its spin angular momentum to the trapped particle and causes it to rotate \cite{Kuhn2017}.
+Introduction of this driving laser will of course produce additional resonances over and above the noninertial vacuum response, but these can be minimized by suitably selecting the cavity frequency away from that of the driving laser as well as using a narrow peak distribution of the driving field around 1550 nm with corresponding $\omega_{laser} \gg \omega + \Omega$ (see appendix).
+Recent experiments have shown the ability to control the translational motion of trapped particles--for instance, by parametric feedback cooling~\cite{jain2016direct}, state preparation~\cite{frimmer2016cooling, setter2018real}, squeezing~\cite{rashid2016experimental} and an unprecedented potential for ultraprecise force sensing~\cite{geraci2010short, hebestreit2018sensing}.
+Beside the translational motion, different rotational motions have been experimentally demonstrated in levitated optomechanical systems such as libration~\cite{hoang2016torsional}, free rotation~\cite{arita2013laser, rahman2017laser} and precession~\cite{rashid2018precession} of nonspherical nanoparticles.
+The free rotation can be stabilized to utmost precision, $Q_{\text R}=10^{11}$~\cite{kuhn2017optically}, and can reach very large frequencies in the GHz range~\cite{reimann2018ghz, ahn2018optically}, which are only limited by the centrifugal damage threshold of the rotating particle.
+Here, we propose to use this high rotational frequency at the maximum experimentally demonstrated value $\omega$=5~GHz in order to observe the emissions by the noninertial motion~\cite{ahn2018optically}.